artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **EAD** <bioghist> <note>

-**Notes** When entering data manually, this field needs to be written in the :term:`authority record`.
+.. note:: When entering data manually, this field needs to be written in the :term:`authority record`.
 If an authority record does not already exist, AtoM will create one when a new creator is entered, above.
 The user can then navigate to the authority record to enter the Biographical or Administrative